c-w-m/Spirograph/README.md

 ```

 ##Randomize colors:
-In order to make the Turtle's color randomly change upon completion of each period of the curve, change the randColors variable to True on line 84 in Spirograph.py:
+In order to make the Turtle's color randomly change upon completion of each period of the curve, change the randColors variable to True in Spirograph.py.

+##Control drawing speed
+To change how quickly the Turtle draws the Spirograph curves, change the following:
+* screen.tracer() method's input argument
+* t.speed() method's input argument

 ##A full example program 1:
 In the following program, three Spirograph curves are drawn on top of one another.
 Then, then canvas is cleared and two more curves are drawn.
 IMPORTANT: Note the exitonclick() method on the last line.
 It will prevent the Turtle window from closing automatically.